1-800-800-1865 (Mon-Sat) • Online 24/7

 S&P 500 Index Graph

 Central banks and commercial banks create more dollars, yen, euros, and pounds, thereby diluting the value of all existing fiat currencies.
-Consequently consumers must protect their purchasing power.
+Consequently, consumers must protect their purchasing power.

 The government and central banking “borrow and spend” business supports and benefits the financial and political elite, so it will continue.
-For perspective on central bank “printing,” of their currencies from “thin air” consider this graph:
+For perspective on the central bank “printing,” of their currencies from “thin air” consider this graph:

 How do you protect your purchasing power?
 Stocks, bonds, real estate, silver, gold, and many others.